Utah Layoffs — January 2014

 | Electronic Arts | Salt Lake City | 67 |

-The largest notice was filed by CenturyLink at its Salt Lake City facility, reporting 120 affected workers.
+Leading the list was CenturyLink at its Salt Lake City facility, reporting 120 affected workers.
 Electronic Arts followed with 67 workers.

 Trend & Outlook

-The trends suggest a mixed picture for Utah's labor market, with activity diverging between monthly and annual comparisons.
+The filings reflect a mixed picture for Utah's labor market, with activity diverging between monthly and annual comparisons.
 The Information & Technology sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Utah.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Utah WARN notices, browse layoffs by state, or download the full dataset.